sw8ng/sports-card-break-simulator/README.md

 **Loose Packs** <br/>
 Individual packs opened outside of a box or case.
 Because they are removed from the larger product structure, pack-level pulls may not reflect the odds expected when opening a full box or case.

+The simulation will eventually support different types of boxes: Hobby Boxes, Choice, Fastbreak/H2, and retail products such as Mega Boxes, Blasters/Value Boxes.

 ---